By teknet on Thursday 17th May 2018, 9:44am

 There are a lot of WordPress plugins – these are just some of the basics which could help your business.
 There are plenty more if you look – especially if you know specifically what you’re searching for.
 They can help your website run a little better – or add features onto it which can help your customers.
 Really, it’s just a case of working out what you want on your website and adding them.
 Hopefully this, along with a marketing strategy, might help to increase your customer base over time.

 Can’t find the perfect plugin for you?

 WordPress has plenty, but maybe it doesn’t have the specific one you’re after – or the offering currently available might not be for you.
 No worries – Teknet Software can build a WordPress plugin to suit you.
-Visit our Bespoke WordPress Plugins page of our portfolio for more information.
-Alternatively, you can email [email protected] or phone 0800 488 0400.
+Visit our Bespoke WordPress Plugins page for more information.
+Alternatively, you can fill out the form on our Contact page, email [email protected] or phone 0800 488 0400.